JustASpeedrunner/screenctrl/README.md

 Installing rustup (distro independent): ``curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh``

-Arch (using AUR helper): ``yay -S xorg brightnessctl xsct``
+Installing dependencies on Arch (using AUR helper): ``yay -S xorg brightnessctl xsct``

-Other distros: Check your repositories for the corresponding packages, or install them from source.
+Note for other distros: Check your repositories for the corresponding packages, or install them from source.
 I cannot test on other distros so if you encounter any errors please make an [issue](https://github.com/JustASpeedrunner/screenctrl/issues).

 Running the project:
 ```